pmatulis/maas-one/README.md

 ## Configure the nodes

-Connect to the MAAS host and run a script:
+Connect to the MAAS host and run a script to configure the nodes:

     ssh ubuntu@10.0.0.2
     ./config-nodes.sh